-[Ironically] there is no better illustration of irony than Alanis Morissette’s hit song “Ironic”, the lyrics which [in]famously failed to convey the very meaning of the word.
-But I would give the coveted red ribbon to Gov. Arnold “The Governator” Schwarzenegger for the case of The State of California versus the Entertainment Merchants Association, which singles out “really violent videogames” (over, say, really violent action films) as having a particularly bad influence on kiddies under the age of eighteen.
-This has led to some truly outstanding headlines like “2010: Judgement Day”, “Fighting the Terminator on Videogames”, along with my personal favourite:
+In what may have been a feat of 9D chess, Alanis Morissette’s hit song “Ironic” became supremely ironic by famously failing to describe ironic situations in its lyrics.
+But I would give the coveted red ribbon to Governor Arnold “The Governator” Schwarzenegger for the case of The State of California versus the Entertainment Merchants Association, which singles out “really violent videogames” (over, say, really violent action films) as having a particularly bad influence on youths under the age of eighteen.
+This has given rise to some truly outstanding headlines like “2010: Judgement Day”, “Fighting the Terminator on Videogames”, along with my personal favourite:

 The studio had suggested O. J. Simpson for the role of the Terminator, but [James] Cameron did not feel that Simpson would be believable as a killer.

 The player assumes the role of Kyle Reese, a Human Resistance fighter sent back in time by John Connor to protect his mother Sarah Connor from a cyborg assassin known as the Terminator, thus ensuring his (and humanity’s) survival.
 There’s something very oedipal about the way it all pans out, though, and it’ll do your head in if you let it.
-See, Kyle guards Sarah’s body a little too well – like, with his penis – and impregnates her, thus ensuring John Connor’s conception!
+See, Kyle guards Sarah’s body a little *too* well – like, with his penis – and impregnates her, thus ensuring John Connor’s conception.
 How does one send one’s own father back in time to impregnate one’s mother and conceive one’s self?
 How can a sperm and the genetic by-product of said sperm exist within the same timeline without creating a time paradox?
-And does that make her MILF material?!!!

 People forget that about sperm.
-It’s one in a million or nothing at all.
-Some people ask their mothers why they didn’t marry a king or a billionaire or an actor so that they could be a prince or rich or famous (as if such a thing was in her grasp), but no – any other sperm on any other day means that you wouldn’t be you at all.
+Some people ask their mothers why they didn’t marry a king or a billionaire or an actor so that they could be a prince or rich or famous (as if they consciously spurned these hypothetical advances), but no – any other sperm on any other day means that you wouldn’t be you at all.
 And if you’re not you, you don’t exist.
-Wow, we’re blowing some serious minds here.
+We’re blowing some serious minds here.